Bick95/beliefmaker/how_to.md

 ### Query formula

-The formula to be established as shared belief can be typed into the indicated textbox. in our case, we want to established 'p', so this step is rather straightforward.
+The formula to be established as shared belief can be typed into the indicated textbox.
+In our case, we want to established 'p', so this step is rather straightforward.
 In general, make sure that the formula's syntax is in order and that all propositions occurring in it also occur in the model.
 Otherwise, an error message will point you to the respective problem encountered when evaluating the formula.
 Simple and complex formulas are both accpeted, but modal operators are not.
 For example, $$p \rightarrow (q \wedge r)$$ is allowed, but $B_i p$ is not.